frederic-perez/AmE-dictionary/data/idioms.md

 __one-horse town__ A very small and unremarkable town that is typically regarded as dull or boring. _I can’t wait to graduate high school and get out of this boring, one-horse town!_
 __one-night stand__ A sexual relationship that lasts for only one night.
 It’s a play on words, because a nightstand is a small low bedside table, typically having drawers.
 __one-trick pony__ _n_ A person or thing considered as being limited to only one single talent, capability, quality, etc.
+__one-up (someone)__ To make a point of outdoing, outperforming, outclassing, etc., someone. _I hate telling stories around Jack because he always tries to one-up you with some fabulous anecdote of his own._
 __one’s other half__ :two::hammer:
 __oodles__ _slang_ A lot; a large amount or volume. _I’ll have oodles of time during my retirement, so I’m planning on taking up a hobby._
+__open (one’s) big mouth__ To say something that is meant to be a secret; to say something in an indiscreet, noisy, or boorish manner. _Why did you have to open your big mouth about my crush on Tommy?
+Why couldn’t you just keep it between us?_
 __open (one’s) eyes__ __1__ To see or realize the truth about something. __2__ To cause one to see or realize the truth about something.
 __open a can of worms__ :two: To create a situation that will cause a lot of problems.
 __open sesame__
 __other than (something)__ :three::hammer: _Other than that, blah blah blah._
 __out (of) the (starting) gate__ At or from the very starting position. _Out the gate, the company’s latest video game console has proven wildly popular._
+__out of (one’s) hair__ No longer pestering or annoying to one; not one’s responsibility or burden any longer. _I’ve gotten the kids out of my hair for a few hours so I can go and get a relaxing massage by myself._ _Once these auditors from the IRS are out of our hair, we can get back to business as usual._
+__out of (one’s) shell__ Less shy, reserved, or reticent and in a more sociable, outgoing, or enthusiastic state. _Samantha was quite a quiet girl growing up, but she really started coming out of her shell in college._ _Jack is actually a very funny, engaging guy once he’s out of his shell._
 __out of character__
 __out of date__
+__out of house and home__ Evicted; no longer having a place to live. _If my wife loses her job like so many of her co-workers, we’ll be out of house and home for sure._
 __out of kilter__ :two: _Out of kilter with the times._
 __out of nowhere__
 __out of pocket__ :two::hammer: _Out-of-pocket costs._ _She has put off visits to a retina specialist because she would have to pay the entire cost out of pocket._